HowToLearnCIn24hours/test-project/readme.md

 # Demo

 Some description
-This file is a test file for my learning process of git
+This is a test file for my learning process of git